Tenative Test Schedule

 As given in the USC Undergraduate Bulletin: Introduction to systematic computer problem-solving and programming for variety of applications.

-Basics of Web Design: HTML5 and CSS3, Third Edition , by Terry Felke-Morris
+Basics of Web Design: HTML5 and CSS3, Fourth Edition , by Terry Felke-Morris

 You will also need a flash drive to back up your files